Nanook of the North: Reception

 As the first "nonfiction" work of its scale, Nanook of the North was ground-breaking cinema.
 It captured many authentic details of a culture little known to outsiders, and it was filmed in a remote location.
 Hailed almost unanimously by critics, the film was a box-office success in the United States and abroad.
 In the following years, many others would try to follow Flaherty's success with "primitive peoples" films.
+In The Nation in 1946, critic James Agee wrote: "Nanook has a beautiful simplicity, cheer, and hardiness which no subsequent documentary has improved on and which most have lost or perverted."
 In 2005, film critic Roger Ebert described the film's central figure, Nanook, as "one of the most vital and unforgettable human beings ever recorded on film."
 In a 2014 Sight and Sound poll, film critics voted Nanook of the North the seventh-best documentary film of all time.

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 30 reviews, with an average rating of 8.68/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 35 reviews, with an average rating of 8.68/10.
 The site's critics' consensus reads: "An enthralling documentary and a visual feat, Nanook of the North fascinates with its dramatic depiction of life in an extremely hostile environment."

-Legacy

-At the time, few documentaries had been filmed and there was little precedent to guide Flaherty's work.
-Since Flaherty's time, staging, attempting to steer documentary action, or presenting re-enactment as naturally captured footage has come to be considered unethical.

-In its earliest years (approx. 1895–1902), film production was dominated by actualities—short pictures of real people in real places.
-Robert Flaherty's great innovation was simply to combine the two forms of actuality, infusing the exotic journey with the details of indigenous work and play and life.